LynnDemarest/NodeExpressAPI/README.md

 -   _bcryptjs_ to encode passwords to and from the database.
 -   _dotenv_ to facilitate the loading of secret .env settings into the process.env collection.
 -   _jsonwebtoken_ to encode and decode JWT tokens built with secret key.
--   _mongoose_ to help with mongodb hosted for free at https://www.mongodb.com/cloud/atlas
+-   _mongoose_ to help with _mongodb_, hosted free at https://www.mongodb.com/cloud/atlas
 -   _mssql_ to read MS Sql Server database.
 CRUD methods.
--   middleware authentication to protect a given endpoint using this syntax: router.get('/', _verify_, async (req, res) => {
+-   middleware authentication to protect a given endpoint, using this syntax: router.get('/', _verify_, async (req, res) => {

+5. **/api/posts**

+This is a simple controller just used to demonstrate the use of _verifyToken.js_, which uses jsonwebtoken to validate incoming tokens stored in the request header.

+The token itself is returned by the _login_ endpoint in auth.js when you pass in a valid email and password.

+The signature of the _get_ method in _posts.js_ looks like this:

+`router.get('/', verifyJWTToken, async (req, res) => { ...`

+_verifyJWTToken_ is included like this:

+`const verifyJWTToken = require('./verifyToken'); // only exports a single anonymous function`

+-- 30 --

 Thank you to Dev Ed for this fine video: https://www.youtube.com/watch?v=2jqok-WgelI&t=1502s